Description

 • Most references state that the center gun had a 0.080 second firing delay to reduce shell dispersion.
 This is from "US Naval Technical Mission to Japan report O-45 (N)."
 However, more recent works state that the center gun had a 0.300 second delay.
 This would result in a separation of about 755 feet (230 m) between the shells from the outer guns and the shell from the center gun.

 • Each gun had its own pusher shell hoist and cordite cage hoist.
 Shells were delivered vertically to the gunhouse and then tipped over for ramming.
 The cylindrical flashtight charge container held all six charges in line, allowing a single rammer stroke to load the gun.
 Two auxiliary hoists were fitted in each turret.
 Both shells and propellant bags were hoisted vertically in suitable containers.
-Transfer of shell in the gunhouse was effected manually by overhead travellers and chain purchase.
+Transfer of shell in the gunhouse was effected manually by overhead travelers and chain purchase.

 • Armor thickness for the Yamato class as given in "Anatomy of the Ship: The Battleship Yamato" by Janusz Skulski: